How to use Workspaces Effectively

-Similarly, Sarah created a separate workspace for making project announcements, including milestone achievements or deadline updates to all her various stakeholders.
-This workspace includes a combination of both Sarah’s project team and stakeholder conversations, allowing her to update everyone at once, while also allowing her to see at a quick glance what information was last shared with each stakeholder.
+Similarly, Sarah created a separate Workspace for making project announcements, including milestone achievements or deadline updates to all her various stakeholders.
+This Workspace includes a combination of both Sarah’s project team and stakeholder messages allowing her to update everyone at once, while also allowing her to see at a quick glance what information was last shared with each stakeholder.

 Use Case 2: Client Services

 Perhaps your job centers around client services rather than project management.
 In this case, you may wish to structure your workspaces around each client, like Robert does.